Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Unreliable Websites and Polarized Toxic Interactions

-Throughout this section, we find that hyperlinks from misinformation outlets not only promote higher levels of toxicity in general but also appear to be correlated with increased inter-political incivility.
-Fitting an ERGM to our misinformation toxic dyads, we indeed find that political differences (along with reciprocity and each user's toxicity) drive toxic interactions at a higher rate.
-Finally, examining how different levels of misinformation promote toxicity among users, we find that across our considered subreddits, misinformation drives inter-political incivility at 2.1 times the rate of intra-political toxicity.
+\textbf{Summary.} In this section, we showed that unreliable website submissions not only promote higher levels of toxicity in their comments but are also correlated with increased inter-partisanship toxicity compared to reliable website submissions.
+Fitting an ERGM to our toxic conversational dyads posted in response to misinformation stories, we show that political differences, along with reciprocity and each user's toxicity, drive more toxic interactions.